Samreen555/Samreen555/README.md

 ## About Me

-Software Engineering student at Bahria University, Islamabad (CGPA: 3.56/4.00) with hands-on experience in full-stack development, game design, and system programming.
+Software Engineering student at Bahria School of Engineering and Applied Sciencs, Islamabad with hands-on experience in full-stack development, game design, and system programming.
 Skilled in Python, C++, Flask, MySQL, HTML/CSS, JavaScript, and SFML, with a strong foundation in object-oriented programming, problem-solving, and system design.

 Passionate about building functional software, learning new technologies, and contributing to innovative projects.
 Eager to apply technical skills and creative problem-solving in a software development or cybersecurity role.